awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/_index.md

  *"Define and update Service Level Agreements (SLAs) such as availability or data retention periods to minimize the number of resources required to support your workload while continuing to meet business requirements"*.

- To define our SLAs aligned with our sustainability goals, we need to think about:
+ To define your SLAs aligned with your sustainability goals, you need to think about:
-* What are our business objectives?
+* What are your business objectives?
-* How long do we need to store this dataset?
+* How long do you need to store this dataset?
 * Is this data easy to reproduce?

-Thus, in these series of Modules, we cover topics such as:
+Thus, in these series of Modules, you will cover topics such as:

-* Metrics to monitor to understand data access patterns and usage
+* Exploring metrics to monitor to understand data access patterns and usage
-* How to leverage Amazon S3 Storage tiers for sustainability according to those patterns
+* Leveraging Amazon S3 Storage tiers for sustainability according to those patterns
 * Choosing the best data format
-* Identify and manage unused storage resources
+* Identifying and managing unused storage resources
-* Deduplicate data
+* Deduplicating data

 ## Goals